schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 \[Image 1.5.1: The remote controller allows you to activate the build-in demonstration programs on the mBot\]

 Turn on your mBot and place it on the floor.
 Make sure the the coin-cell \(CR2025\) battery is properly inserted in the remote controller.
 Then, point the remote controller towards the mBot, and press the "A" key.
-This will enables the remote control car mode.
+This will enable the remote control car mode.

 Now press any of the directional keys, and see how your mBot responds by moving accordingly.
 Have a bit of fun with this mode before moving to the next one.